choishingwan/RNA-Seq-Analysis/README.md

 deAnalysis.r is the Rscript used for the DE analysis.
 It will try to resolve the dependency wherever possible.

+wgcna.r is the Rscript used for the WGCNA analysis.
+It will try to resolve the dependency wherever possible

 Recommended Reference
 ================
 Reference Fasta   ftp://ftp.ensembl.org/pub/release-74/fasta/mus_musculus/dna/Mus_musculus.GRCm38.74.dna.primary_assembly.fa.gz